ynashed/bionemo-fw-ea/docs/bionemo/models/esm2-nv.md

 ## Model Architecture

-ESM-2nv was developed using the BioNeMo framework.
-The model uses an architecture called Bidirectional Encoder Representations from Transformers (BERT) and is based on the ESM-1b model {cite:p}`lin2023evolutionary,rives2021esm`.
-Pre-norm layer normalization and GELU activation are used throughout.
+ESM-2nv was developed using the BioNeMo framework by converting the ESM-2 model checkpoints from HuggingFace into the NeMo framework {cite:p}`lin2023evolutionary`.
+The underlying ESM-2 model uses an architecture called Bidirectional Encoder Representations from Transformers (BERT) and improves upon the ESM-1b model {cite:p}`lin2023evolutionary,rives2021esm` with various features including architectural changes, differences in embeddings, and custom transformations describe below.

+ESM-2nv models are in principle compatible with ESM-2 checkpoints, meaning that ESM-2 public checkpoints from HuggingFace can be loaded into ESM-2nv architectures of similar size.
+We are making the 650M and 3B converted models available out-of-the-box in the current release.
 The 650M model has 33 layers, 20 attention heads, a hidden space dimension of 1280, and contains 650M parameters.
 The 3B model has 36 layers, 40 attention heads, a hidden space dimension of 2560, and contains 3B parameters.

-Main Contributions of ESM-2 over the BERT model:
+Main improvements of ESM-2 over ESM-1b:
 - **Positional Embeddings:** ESM-2 replaces the learnable absolute positional embeddings with rotary positional encoding (ROPE).
 This change enables support for sequences longer than the maximum length used during pre-training.

 - **Masked Token Dropout:** Similar to how dropout layers scale the output during training, ESM-2 introduces the token-dropout scaling option.
 The motivation is to account for a model correction during evaluation when tokens are not masked.
 Technically, the model replaces the embeddings of [MASK] tokens with a vector of `0s`, and scales the non-masked embeddings using the following formula: